This fierce competition means there are lots of deals that allow you to save money on both your line rental and your call charges.

 How do deals for landlines work?

-If you want a landline telephone in your home then you will have to pay a monthly line rental fee to the supplier.
+If you want a landline telephone in your home then you'll have to pay a monthly line rental fee to the supplier.

 In the past, most people paid their line rental to BT but as competition in the home phone market has opened up, there are now lots of companies offering cheap landline phone deals.